yamtimor/yamtimor/README.md

 # Hey, I'm Yam 👋

-I’m a Data Engineer and Jazz Pianist from Israel, exploring the intersection between structure and creativity — both in music and in code.

-## 🎹 From Jazz to Data Pipelines

-I’ve been playing piano for almost 20 years, with a strong background in jazz.
-That experience trained me to think in systems — to listen, adapt, and solve creatively.
+I'm a Backend & Data Engineer based in Israel — building high-quality tools for modern data workflows.

-In engineering, I bring the same mindset: I focus on designing data-driven systems that are clean, reliable, and easy to reason about.
-I care about clarity in architecture and expressiveness in code.
+With 5+ years of experience across data engineering, backend development, and analytics, I focus on creating clean, scalable systems that solve real problems.
+I care deeply about developer experience, architecture clarity, and writing code that reflects intent.

+## 🚀 What I'm Working On

-Right now, I’m building **[BirdLane](https://github.com/yamtimor/BirdLane)** — a Kotlin-based data orchestration tool that combines flexibility with structure, inspired by how music flows.
+Right now, I'm building [**BirdLane**](https://github.com/yamtimor/BirdLane) — a Kotlin-based data orchestration tool that takes inspiration from music: expressive, composable, and structured.
+Think Airflow meets jazz.

-## ⚙️ My Current Stack
+## ⚙️ Tech Stack

-- **Languages:** Kotlin, Python, Java, SQL, JavaScript
+- **Languages:** Kotlin, Python, Java, SQL
-- **Backend Frameworks:** FastAPI, Flask
+- **Frameworks:** FastAPI, Flask
-- **Big Data & Databases:** Kafka, Spark, PostgreSQL, Redshift, MongoDB, Elasticsearch, DuckDB, Redis, S3
+- **Data & Infra:** Kafka, Spark, PostgreSQL, Redis, MongoDB, DuckDB, S3
 - **Cloud & DevOps:** AWS, Docker, Kubernetes, Git, Prometheus, Grafana
-- **Data Tools & Analytics:** Pandas, Power BI
+- **Tools:** Pandas, Power BI

-## 🛠️ What I’m Into
+## 🎯 What Drives Me

-- Building backend-heavy tools with a strong developer experience
-- Real-time, distributed data systems
+- Building developer-first tooling in backend and data systems
+- Designing real-time, distributed architecture with clarity
-- Writing clean, idiomatic code that reflects its purpose
+- Writing elegant, idiomatic Kotlin and Python
+- Exploring the potential of **Kotlin as a serious language for Data Engineering**
-- Learning deeply and building in public
+- Sharing ideas and progress in public — to help and to grow

-## 🎯 Why I Build

-I want to create tools that help developers get into flow — the same way great musicians do.
+## ✨ A Bit Extra

+Outside of code, I’m a professional jazz pianist — 20 years at the keys.
+I bring the same mindset to engineering: fluidity, structure, and expression.

-## 🤝 Let’s Connect
+## 🤝 Connect

 - 📫 [LinkedIn](https://www.linkedin.com/in/yam-timor/)